Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Illness and misadventure

-Contact the QCAA from 14 days before the start of the assessment period to 7 days after the assessment.
+Illness and misadventure applications may be submitted from 14 days before the start of the assessment period to 7 days after the assessment.
+See Section 6.5: Illness and misadventure.

 Note: Early applications benefit students and schools.
-If these timelines are not adhered to, the QCAA cannot guarantee that applications will be processed.
+If these timelines are not adhered to, the QCAA cannot guarantee that applications will be processed prior to relevant assessment.

 Alternative format papers require extended timelines and detailed consultation to be produced.
-Schools must meet the timelines for these papers or the QCAA cannot guarantee that they will be produced.
+Schools must meet the timelines for these papers or the QCAA cannot guarantee that they will be produced prior to relevant assessment.
+In extenuating circumstances, contact the QCAA.

-The following table summarises possible principal-reported and QCAA-approved AARA.
-It is not exhaustive.
+The following table provides examples of principal-reported and QCAA-approved AARA.
+The list is not exhaustive.
 Each individual student’s circumstances should be considered on a case-by-case basis, while balancing the interests of the individual and other parties.
 Schools are encouraged to contact the QCAA for pre-application advice about students’ needs for any adjustments not listed or where there are complex or extensive adjustments.
 Further details and resources can be found under AARA on the QCAA website.
 Email aara@qcaa.qld.edu.au or phone 1300 381 575.

 Examples of possible principal-reported and QCAA-approved AARA